aaron-grau/curic/ruby/homeworks/questions/git-homeworks.md

 # Homework with Git

 Starting today, and for the duration of your cohort, you will use git to submit all of your homework assignments.
 All homework assignments will be accumulated into a single repo on GitHub.
-Each day's homework will be done in our local version and pushed up to GitHub daily.
+Each day's homework will be done in a local copy and pushed up to GitHub daily.

 ## Setup
 Let's initialize our repo and setup a GitHub remote before moving on to adding homeworks.